omar-hanafy/dart_helper_utils/README.md

 ### DateFormat
 #### on String
 - `dateFormat`: Returns a `DateFormat` object based on the string pattern.
+- `try/toDateAutoFormat`: Parses the string to `DateTime` and autodetect the format, with the provided locale, useCurrentLocale, and UTC option.
 - `try/toDateFormatted`: Parses the string to `DateTime` with the provided format, locale, and UTC option.
 - `try/toDateFormattedLoose`: Parses the string to `DateTime` using loose parsing.
 - `try/toDateFormattedStrict`: Parses the string to `DateTime` using strict parsing.